M-Alfaraj/202323090-MohammedAlfaraj-assignment2/docs/technical-documentation.md

 ## JavaScript Functions

 ### `toggleTheme()`
-Switches between light and dark mode and save the selected theme in localStorage.
+Switches between light and dark mode and saves the selected theme in localStorage.

 ### `themeDataHandeling()`
 Loads the last theme selected by the user when the page reloads.

 ### `greetingMessage()`
-displays a greeting message based on the time of day.
+Displays a greeting message based on the time of day.

 ### `projectSearch()`
 Filters the project cards based on the keywords entered in the search bar by the user.